-The maximum exposure to credit risk is represented by the carrying amount of each financial asset in the balance sheet after deducting any impairment allowance and adjustment of mark to market value if applicable.
+The maximum exposure to credit risk is represented by the carrying amount of each financial asset in the statement of financial position after deducting any impairment allowance and adjustment of mark to market value if applicable.

 The Branch's credit risk is primarily attributable to loans and advances to customers.